LucasRessler/Rule-Deployer/README.md

 | ----- | --------------------------------------- | --------------- | ------------------ | ------------------------- | ------------------------------ | ------ | ----------- | ---------- | ------ |
 | 2     | ip\_Cust-Clients                        | any             | any                | A short description       | SCTASK0001245                  | 123456 |             | x          |        |
 | 3     | ip\_Cust-Clients<br>ip\_CBA-servers-all | net-ABC-prod    | x1\_GHI<br>x1\_JKL | Another short description | SCTASK0001245<br>SCTASK0001246 | 123456 | x           | x          |        |

+---

+## 🗂️ NSX-Image

+The **NSX-Image** is a structured JSON file automatically maintained by the tool.

+It includes all resources ever created or updated with the tool (excluding deletions), along with rich metadata:

+- Full configuration of each resource
+- Timestamps for creation and last update

+It serves several key purposes:

+- 📚 **Local documentation** of the current state
+- 🔐 **Integrity checks**
+  - Used as a fallback when `NsxHostDomain` or NSX-related environment variables are unset
+- 🚀 **Auto mode deployments**
+  - Used as a fallback when `NsxHostDomain` or NSX-related environment variables are unset
+  - May trigger multiple request attempts if the image is outdated, which can increase runtime

+This file is referenced implicitly during various operations but is not intended for manual editing.